Community Kindness Project

 Why do you think it’s important to honor his birthday each year?

 Black History Month is an annual celebration of the achievements of African Americans and a time for recognizing their central role in U.S. history.
 Having a special designated time to celebrate African Americans was the idea of historian Carter G. Woodson and other prominent African Americans.
 Since 1976, every U.S. president has officially designated the month of February as Black History Month.

-This month, we will read New York Times bestseller The ABCs of Black History, a lyrically written text by Rio Cortez and illustrated by Lauren Semmer.
+This month, we will read ABC Black History and Me, written and illustrated by Queenbe Monyei.
 It is an alphabet book so children can practice phonics, but they also have an opportunity to prepare for big ideas.

-B is also for brave.
+B is for brave.
 What makes you brave?

-I is for imagine, invent, innovative.
+I is for Inventors.
 Where do you get your ideas?